LevinJ/FCND-Controls-CPP/README.md

 A few takeawy after completing this project.

-1. We can see PID controller as a second order system, basically we it takes x_c and x_dot_c, x,x_dot as input, and output x_dot_dot. dynamic model can also be used to calculate relevant signals we cared about by leveraging on x_dot_dot.
+1. We can see PID controller as a second order system, basically it takes x_c and x_dot_c, x,x_dot as input, and output x_dot_dot. dynamic model can also be used to calculate relevant signals out of x_dot_dot.

 2. We can effectively tune PD controller with the help of t_rise and damping ratio.
 Adopting this approach, we wouild probably want to fine tune t-rise a bit to design a stable controller.